paul-canals/toolbox/docs/md/m_utl_compare_tables.md

 ### Description
 The macro compares two tables or SAS datasets, the base dataset TABLE1 and the comparison dataset TABLE2.
 The macro procedure determines both matching variables and records or observations.
 Matching variables are those having the same name and type.
 Matching observations are those having identical values for all specified IDCOLS variables or if IDCOLS parameter is not set, those columns that occur in the same position in the datasets.
 If matched observations by IDCOLS variables is set, then both SAS datasets or tables must be sorted by all IDCOLS variables.

+ The SAS compare procedure uses the SYSINFO return code value for status messaging.
+The macro call parameters MVAR_RC and MVAR_MSG represents the return code and status message values.
+The SAS SYSINFO return codes are in fact binary numbers.
+These 16 differences can be viewed as 16 bit positions in a binary number of 16 digits: where "0" at a particular position means the difference is absent and "1" means the difference has been detected.
+The return code may the following status messages:

+- 01 : Data set labels differ
+- 02 : Data set types differ
+- 03 : Variable has different informat
+- 04 : Variable has different format
+- 05 : Variable has different length
+- 06 : Variable has different label
+- 07 : BASE data set has observations not in COMP
+- 08 : COMP data set has observations not in BASE
+- 09 : BASE data set has BY group not in COMP
+- 10 : COMP data set has BY group not in BASE
+- 11 : BASE data set has variable not in COMP
+- 12 : COMP data set has variable not in BASE
+- 13 : A value comparison was unequal
+- 14 : Conflicting variable types
+- 15 : BY variables do not match
+- 16 : Fatal error: comparison not done

+ For example when the SYSINFO return code has value of 4224, the will translate to the binary value of: 0001000010000000 (13 digits \- 4096, and 8 digits \- 128), which represents the following two messages: "COMP data set has observations not in BASE" and "A value comparison was unequal".

 ##### *Note:*
-*The use of PROC COMPARE in combination with SYSINFO return code is based on SAS Global Forum Paper (063-2012) by Joseph Hinson and Margaret Coughlin in which they presented a novel approach of interpreting SYSINFO codes using the SAS bitwise function called "bAND" or "bitwise AND" since SYSINFO codes are binary.
-The SAS SYSINFO return codes represent binary numbers.
-These 16 differences can be viewed as 16 bit positions in a binary number of 16 digits: 16 15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0 1 1 0 0 0 1 0 1 0 0 1 1 1 0 1 where "0" at a particular position means the difference is absent and "1" means the difference has been detected.*
+*The use of PROC COMPARE in combination with SYSINFO return code is based on SAS Global Forum Paper (063-2012) by Joseph Hinson and Margaret Coughlin in which they presented a novel approach of interpreting SYSINFO codes using the SAS bitwise function called "bAND" or "bitwise AND" since SYSINFO codes are binary.*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2024-02-11 00:00:00
+* 2024-08-01 00:00:00

 ### Version
-* 24.1.02
+* 24.1.08

 ### Link
 * https://github.com/paul-canals/toolbox